-- a. can cause fear, mass alarm, disturbance, disruption, and bodily injury; - endangers the health and safety of students and staff by exposing them to acrid, debilitating odors which these devices and substances can emit; - c. may cause the evacuation of any area of the school, thereby imposing additional risks while emergency measures are used to exit the school, particularly during severe weather conditions.
+- a. can cause fear, mass alarm, disturbance, disruption, and bodily injury; - endangers the health and safety of students and staff by exposing them to acrid, debilitating odors which these devices and substances can emit; - may cause the evacuation of any area of the school, thereby imposing additional risks while emergency measures are used to exit the school, particularly during severe weather conditions.

 Any student who possesses, uses, or threatens to use these devices or substances, or acts in concert with others who do by arranging, planning, devising, and/or participating in the behavior by mutual understanding and with knowledge and consent commits gross misconduct.
 Administration of this policy shall be consistent with Board policies concerning student discipline, specifically sub-section JG.
+Disciplinary action may include any or all of the following,

+JG.
 Disciplinary action may include any or all of the following, depending upon the nature and severity of the disabling products and the circumstances of their possession and/or use or threat to use: